Reconstructing almost all of a point set in $\mathbb{R}^d$ from randomly revealed pairwise distances: Tools from geometry and graph theory

 \section{Tools from geometry and graph theory}

-Graph bootstrap percolation processes were introduced over 40 years ago by Bollob\'as \cite{bollobas1968weakly}, as a particular case of cellular automaton, introduced by von Neumann \cite{neumann1966theory} after a suggestion by Ulam \cite{ulam1952random}.
-For a given graph \(H\), the \(H\)-\emph{bootstrap percolation} is defined as follows.
+Graph bootstrap percolation was introduced over 50 years ago by Bollob\'as \cite{bollobas1968weakly} as a monotone case of cellular automata, introduced a few years earlier by von Neumann \cite{neumann1966theory} after a suggestion of Ulam \cite{ulam1952random}.
+For a given graph \(H\), the \(H\)-\emph{bootstrap percolation process} is defined as follows.
 Given an initial set of edges \(G\subset E\left(K_n\right)\), and graph \(H\), we set \(G_0=G\), and thereafter define